 Similarly, Apple uses advanced computer vision techniques to find and recognize the position of 2D images such as signs, posters, and artwork, ARKit can integrate these real-world images into AR experiences such as filling a museum with interactive exhibits or bringing a movie poster to life.
 Facebook is using computer vision to get a deeper understanding of its vast library of digital images and videos.

 Computer Vision: Applications for Marketing

 The most discussed application of computer vision has to be self-driving cars.
 Early research predicts that autonomous cars will become hubs for marketing and advertising to a captive audience.
 But applications of computer vision are not just limited to self-driving cars.

-Leading social listening tools like Crimson Hexagon, BrandWatch and Talkwaker are using computer vision for social media image analysis.
-With over 3 billion images shared every day on social media, this new technology helps brands discover identify brand mentions, visual influencers, product issues and even track sponsorship ROI.
+Leading social listening tools like Crimson Hexagon, BrandWatch and Talkwalker are using computer vision for social media image analysis.
+With over 3 billion images shared every day on social media, this new technology helps brands discover and identify brand mentions, visual influencers, product issues, and even track sponsorship ROI.
 If you are interested in understanding how this technology works, you should read our earlier blog post on visual listening.

-The other application of computer vision include augmented reality, smarter online merchandising, real-world product and content disvovery and many more.
+The other application of computer vision includes augmented reality, smarter online merchandising, real-world product, and content discovery, and many more.

 If you are interested in leveraging the capabilities of computer vision, you should start by reading about both Google Cloud Vision and Amazon Reckognition.
 Similarly, if you are interested in learning about deep learning frameworks then we recommend reading our article on ‘Getting started with Deep Learning Frameworks.’